Traditionally adsl used what is known as "FAST" method for transmitting

 is now spaced further apart into

 a non continuous stream.
-Data packets are re-assembled by your modem.

 If your line is particularly susceptible to bursts of noise